snookca/artwork/piece/honeymooners-bed.md

 date: 2018-09-14
 ---

 The story behind this piece is a somewhat amusing one.
-I was in Wellington with my then-girlfriend, and we saw this piece in a gallery.
+I was in Wellington with my then-girlfriend, Kitt Hodsden, and we saw this piece in a gallery.
 We both liked the piece but she especially did.

 Some years later, I looked into whether the piece was still available.
 It was not but I was told that I could commission a similar painting (for a similar price as the original) and so I did.
 The commissioned piece, while indeed similar, didn’t replicate the original, and as it turned out, I was incorrect in how much she liked the original piece.
 A swing and a miss.